 Sharing your personal information

 We do not sell, trade, or rent users personal identification information to others.
-We may share generic aggregated demographic information not linked to any personal identification information regarding visitors and users with our business partners, trusted affiliates and advertisers for the purposes outlined above.
+We may share your email address with our paid social media platforms for the purpose of creating lookalike audiences for advertising purposes.

 Your acceptance of these terms